Mission Essential: History

 Mission Essential was founded in early 2004 by army Special Forces veteran Greg Miller.
-The company started as a subcontractor providing a handful of linguists in Iraq, but the company's turning point came in 2007, when Mission Essential Personnel won a $703 million Afghanistan language contract in support of the Operation Enduring Freedom.
+The company started as a subcontractor providing a handful of linguists in Iraq, but in 2007, Mission Essential Personnel won a $703 million Afghanistan language contract in support of the Operation Enduring Freedom.

-Mission Essential linguists have played a key role in coalition efforts to communicate with local populations.
 According to Reuters, "The 'terps,' as the soldiers call them in military slang, don't just do literal translations, they provide insights into local culture and customs that are key to any attempt to win the people over.
 And above all, their ability to read the situation on the ground can often save lives."

 The Columbus Dispatch profiled one US-hired Mission Essential translator, who said that while the work is often dangerous, "The belief in the cause and what I was working for undermined that fear.
 This is the process that will take us to a greater future and a better life for my people.
 Going back [to Afghanistan] is an opportunity to help this happen."

 Due to increased demands, the army continued to raise Mission Essential's contract ceiling and linguist requirements.

 In 2010, a member of the Commission on Wartime Contracting called the company, "A great American success story."
 Mission Essential was named the No. 1 language services provider by the Common Sense Advisory Board in 2011 and again in 2012.

-In 2013, MEP went through a major rebranding, changing its name simply to Mission Essential.
+In 2013, MEP went through a major rebranding, changing its name to Mission Essential.
 In October 2014, the company released a Spanish version of its website, as part of its "inroads into Latin America."

-In August 2016, Mission Essential acquired Information Management Technology Corporation (IMT), a rapidly growing system integrator and software engineering firm, and the foremost experts in the dissemination of time-critical intelligence to the warfighter.
-IMT is the lead technical support and sustainment provider for the Integrated Broadcast Service (IBS) Enterprise, the Defense Department's worldwide satellite-connected communications network for transmitting tactical and strategic intelligence, lethal threat warning, and targeting data to Joint Service and Allied partner decision-makers and operators.
+In August 2016, Mission Essential acquired Information Management Technology Corporation (IMT).
+IMT is the lead technical support and provider for the Integrated Broadcast Service (IBS) Enterprise, the Defense Department's worldwide satellite-connected communications network, threat warning, and targeting data to Joint Service and Allied partner decision-makers and operators.